federicomariamassari/udacity-sfend/projects/p2/p2-camera-based-2d-feature-tracking.md

 ### MP.4: Keypoint Descriptors

 Descriptors SIFT (and SURF), BRIEF, ORB, FREAK, and AKAZE are implemented, with default arguments, from [4] and [5].
 They complement the already available BRISK.
 Similarly to the detectors' case, the descriptors are plugged in the generic class `cv::DescriptorExtractor`, which provides a clean interface.
 Exceptions are raised in case of detector/descriptor incompatibilities, such as SIFT and ORB, or AKAZE and everything else [7].

+### MP.5: Descriptor Matching

+The main reference for matching is [8], with abstract class `cv::DescriptorMatcher` used as base for all matchers.

 ## Resources